ta18/learn-hugo/content/english/vision/overview/index.md

 ---
-title: "IA applications: overview"
+title: "AI applications for artificial vision: overview"
 menu:
   main:
-    name: "IA applications: overview"
+    name: "Computer vision: overview"
     weight: 1
     parent: "vision"
 ---

-Artificial Intelligence has developed very strongly for more than 10 years with a acceleration in the last 5 years.
-The main fields adressed by AI are:
+Artificial Intelligence has developed very strongly for more than 10 years with a acceleration in the last 5 years.<br>

-## A - Visual perception: classification of images, description of scenes, recognition of objects, gestures...
+This overview addresse the main applications of IA in the field of computer vision.

+## Main applications of AI in the field of computer vision

 ### Classification of images